 That was the proof that I had failed to find the right tool for me and I had to keep searching.

 That was when I found todotxt.org.
-This website has all the information needed in order to keep a simple todo.txt list, suggesting a set of formatting rules to make this procedure easier and, the most important, standardized.
+This website has all the information needed in order to create and maintain a simple todo.txt list, suggesting a set of formatting rules to make this procedure easier and, the most important, standardized.

 Lets have a look at a summary of the rules: